Ulcer Facts

 Antacids blended from aluminum, calcium or magnesium salts, have long been the non prescription drugs most people quickly reach for to get relief from their stomach pains.
 The biggest problem with this approach is you let the problem continue to fester, instead of taking the appropriate action to get rid of it.
 You should never ignore any warning signs of ulcers, or take antacids as a substitute for proper care.
 Ulcer complications are serious and in some cases lethal.

 The passing of blood through the bowels may be caused by some other problem, but it can also be an urgent warning of a bleeding ulcer.
 Bleeding ulcers can cause anemia or, if the ulcer gets larger it may expand into a major blood vessel.
 A leak can turn into a hemorrhage, with only minutes available for life saving emergency treatment.
-Ulcers can also perforate or erode completely through the wall of the stomach or duodenum.
-If this happens and the stomach's contents flow into the abdominal cavity, severe infection can result.
-A perforated ulcer is an emergency that requires immediate surgery.

 Smoking doubles a person's risk for ulcer disease.
 Physicians and researches have found that ulcers heal a lot slower for smokers, and smokers also have a higher relapse rate.
 Smoking is just plain deadly, no matter how you cut it.
 Maybe you can accept a doubled risk for ulcers.
 You still become a poster child for risk of heart disease, bone cancer, arthritis, pancreatic problems, back problems, sexual organ dysfunction, eye disease, gum disease, and premature baldness.
 Just to name a few.
 This long list of diseases comes about because of three factors.